mikeanthonywild/osiris-docs/interim/draft.md

 ### CCD and CMOS sensor technologies

-- How are CCD and CMOS sensors different - how do they work?
-- **If they measure light intensity, how do we get colour images?**

 The sensors themselves fall into one of two categories depending on technology used: Charge-coupled Devices (CCD) and Complementary Metal-Oxide Semiconductors (CMOS).
 While both use an array of photosites to collect charge from incident photons during an exposure time, the readout and analogue-to-digital conversion process differs for each.
 During readout time, CCDs sequentially shift the accumulated charges into horizontal and vertical readout registers where they are transferred to a chip-level output amplifier and analogue-to-digital converter where the binary bitstream is generated.
 CCD image sensors can are capable of very low noise and high sensitivity due to the use optimised photosites; this made them a very popular choice for high-quality cameras.

 Unlike CCDs, which rely on a very specialised fabrication process, CMOS sensors can be manufactured using traditional CMOS processes, benefiting greatly from the associated economies of scale.
 Active Pixel Sensors (APS), the most common form of CMOS sensor, differ from CCDs in that each photosite contains a dedicated amplifier, meaning that the light-induced voltages can be driven directly to the row and column decoders for digitisation.
 Because of the CMOS fabrication process, other camera functions can also be integrated onto the same chip, cutting both the cost and size of the device.
 [Ge, X., 2012.
 The design of a global shutter CMOS image sensor in 110nm technology (Doctoral dissertation, TU Delft, Delft University of Technology).]
 This level of integration, and the faster speeds of parallel readout processing have meant that CMOS sensors have seen a recent surge in popularity, and are forecast to account for 85% of the total image sensor market in 2017. [http://www.icinsights.com/data/articles/documents/526.pdf]